What is the difference between a mortgage interest rate and an APR? - Nokristart - Learn Everyday

 • Be mindful when comparing APRs between different types of loans, such as fixed-rate versus adjustable-rate mortgages.

-• Be cautious when comparing the APR of loans like home equity lines of credit (HELOCs) that exclude certain fees to closed-end loans.
+• Be cautious when comparing the APR of loans like home equity lines of credit (HELOCs), which exclude specific fees from closed-end loans.

 When selecting a loan, consider factors beyond the APR.
 Understanding how interest rates and APRs vary, especially for loans with adjustable rates, can help you make an informed decision.